Tautulli/Tautulli/README.md

 	- watching history
 	- synced items

-* charts **NOT YET IMPLEMENTED**
-	- top 10 all time viewed content
-	- top 10 viewed movies
+* Rich analytics presented using Highcharts graphing
+	- user-selectable time periods of 30, 90 or 365 days
+	- daily watch count and duration
+	- totals by day of week and hours of the day
-	- top 10 viewed tv shows
+	- totals by top 10 platform
-	- top 10 viewed tv episodes
+	- totals by top 10 users
+	- detailed breakdown by transcode decision
+	- source and stream resolutions
+	- transcode decision counts by user and platform
+	- total monthly counts

-* content information pages
+* Content information pages
 	- movies (includes watching history)
 	- tv shows (includes watching history)
 	- tv seasons
 	- tv episodes (includes watching history)

-* full sync list data on all users syncing items from your library
+* Full sync list data on all users syncing items from your library

 ## Installation and Notes